Niskanen Center

-The Niskanen Center is a Washington, D.C.-based think tank that advocates environmentalism, immigration reform, civil liberties, and strengthening social insurance around market-oriented principles.
-The center is named after William A. Niskanen, an economic adviser to President Ronald Reagan.
-The Center states that its "main audience is Washington insiders," and characterizes itself as a moderate think tank.
+The Niskanen Center is an American think tank based in Washington, D.C. that advocates market-oriented principles regarding environmentalism, immigration reform, civil liberties, and an effective welfare state.
+Named after William A. Niskanen, an economic adviser to Ronald Reagan and former chairman of the Cato Institute, it states that its "main audience is Washington insiders", and characterizes itself as moderate, with others calling it centrist.
+The organization has been credited with fostering bipartisan dialogue and promoting pragmatic solutions to contemporary political challenges on issues such as family benefits, climate change, and criminal justice reform.
+Though founded as a libertarian think tank, the center has since publicly rejected libertarianism and supported proposals such as universal health coverage and increasing state capacity.

 History

 The Niskanen Center was founded in early 2015 by Jerry Taylor.
 At its launch, the center was composed primarily of former staffers of the Cato Institute who departed in the wake of a 2012 leadership struggle pitting Ed Crane against the Koch Brothers for control of the libertarian think tank.
 Taylor and vice president Joe Coon publicly aligned themselves with Crane during the dispute.
 Both departed shortly after Crane was replaced by John Allison as Cato's president as part of the settlement with the Kochs.

-Funding for the center includes donors who seek to counter libertarian conservative hostility to anti-global warming measures.
+Funding for the center includes donors who seek to counter libertarian-conservative hostility to measures against global warming.
 North Carolina businessman Jay Faison, a Republican donor, made an early contribution to the Niskanen Center to spur public climate education but has ceased all ties to the organization in recent years.
-They include the Open Philanthropy Project, which supports the center's work to expand legal immigration, the Lawrence Linden Trust for Conservation, which provided the Niskanen Center with a grant "to develop and analyze a potential economy-wide carbon tax", and a $400,000 operations grant from the Hewlett Foundation.
+Other donors include the Open Philanthropy Project, which supports the center's work to expand legal immigration, the Linden Trust for Conservation, which provided the Niskanen Center with a grant "to develop and analyze a potential economy-wide carbon tax", and the Hewlett Foundation, which provided the Center with a $400,000 operations grant.

+In 2018, the Center published its political manifesto, entitled "The Center Can Hold: Public Policy for an Age of Extremes".

 In May 2022, the organization announced that Ted Gayer, an executive vice president at the Brookings Institution, would serve as the Niskanen's next president.
 Gayer started in his role on August 1, 2022.

 Policy areas

-The Niskanen Center focuses on a number of distinct areas of public policy including climate change, social insurance policy, healthcare, immigration reform, and technology and civil liberties.
+The Niskanen Center's policy approach combines free market principles with support for an "effective" welfare state.
+The organization focuses on a number of distinct areas of public policy including climate change, social insurance policy, healthcare, immigration reform, and civil liberties.
+Brink Lindsey describes the Center as representing "bold moderation".